zuka-byte/Nethunter-Kernel-Pixel-6a-Android-13/README.md

 BUT, you can build a kernel here with susfs and kernelsu

-set kernelsu to true if you want to use kernelsu
+set kernelsu to true in repos.json if you want to use kernelsu